 Tap the Lid

 This method is more useful for jars that have already been open before.
 Perhaps there’s some food trapped around the rim of the jar, or a sticky sauce causing the lid to get stuck on the jar.
 Tapping the lid on top and around the edges, again using a heavier object such as the back of a chef’s knife or wooden rolling pin, can help dislodge the food, eventually loosening the jar.

 Believe it or not, there are tools you can buy that are made specifically for opening jars.
 New technology enables these tools to grip, twist and open stubborn jar lids with the simple press of a button.
-You can purchase them at most kitchen stores as well as places like Canadian Tire, Bed Bath & Beyond, and online on Amazon.
-You may feel silly for using one, but it will undoubtedly save you time, pain and future frustration.
+You can purchase them at most kitchen stores and online.
+You may feel silly for using one, but it will undoubtedly save you time, pain and future frustration!

 Sometimes, it’s really a matter of strength.
 It’s tough to wrap your hands around jar lids depending on the size, and jars themselves can be awkward to hold in one hand.
 If you have another person around, ask them to hold the jar with both hands, then use both hands to twist the lid open.
 If you’re alone at home, opening the jar may simply require a few tries, with breaks in between to rest your hands.
 As a last resort, you might want to visit a neighbour’s home for assistance.